cygwin/cygwin-install-action/README.md

 ----------------------

-You probably don't need to change the setting for `site`, and you shouldn't change `check-sig` unless you're very confident it's appropriate and necessary.
+You probably don't need to change the setting for `site`, and you shouldn't change `check-installer-sig` or `check-sig` unless you're very confident it's appropriate and necessary.

 These options are very unlikely to be useful except in some very isolated circumstances, such as using the [Cygwin Time Machine](http://www.crouchingtigerhiddenfruitbat.org/Cygwin/timemachine.html).